groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/archiveoptions/folder/_index.md

 ---
 title: Folder
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The folder inside the archive to be rendered.
+description: Sets the folder to be rendered.
 type: docs
 weight: 30
 url: /net/groupdocs.viewer.options/archiveoptions/folder/
 ---
 ## ArchiveOptions.Folder property

-The folder inside the archive to be rendered.
+Sets the folder to be rendered.

 ```csharp
 public string Folder { get; set; }
 ```

+### Remarks

+By default, GroupDocs.Viewer renders items from all folders contained in the archive.
+To render items from a specific folder, set this property.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-archive-files/#render-a-specific-folder).

 ### See Also